ryands/roast-spec/README.md

 ### File type and format

 This specification is intended to be used with any file format that can be serialized into a hash.
 It is recommended that the format support arrays, strings, integers/numbers.
-Examples and discussion will focus on yaml and json formats.
+Examples and discussion will focus on yaml, json, and toml formats.

 ### The file